9 Top Kitchen Trends You Need To Know About

 Multi-level designs provide even more functionality.
 Some islands double as desks or bar carts for additional versatility.

-The open and transitional layout of combination islands allows for socializing and interacting during cooking.
+The open and transitional layout of combination islands allows for socializing and interacting while cooking.

 Family and friends can comfortably gather around these islands, transforming the kitchen into a social space.